rioshen/forum/README.md

 A Secure Forum
 ===============

-This is a secure project of my _Application Security_ course.

 ###Introduction
 This project is implemented in `C`, in order to improve my secure design mindsets.
+The program allows user sign up and login user can create post or upload file to the server.

+####Building.
+This program can be compiled and used on OSX and Linux.
+It is simple as: `➜  forum git:(master) make`

+####Running.
+As this is a client/server program, you need to run them separately.

+For server, run `➜  forum git:(master)./server`.

+For client, run `➜  forum git:(master)./client`.

+####Playing.

 ###Vulnerabilities and Protections
 The purpose of this project is to examine my _Application Security_ mindsets.
 So here I will demonstrate what I have done to protect my program.